SeanryuData/SeanryuData/README.md

 ### Hi there 👋 Welcome to Sean's Data Analytic Portfolio.
 <h1>Project Melbourne Cafe</h1>

-<p>This is a project I decided to create for the purpose of gaining experience and utilizing my data analytics skills, which I acquired through various certification programs in SQL and PowerBI.</p>
+<p>This project is aimed at utilizing my data analytics skills and gaining more experience in data analysis.
+I have earned certifications in SQL and Power BI and I am enthusiastic about exploring the coffee culture in Melbourne by analyzing data from cafes and restaurants in the city.
+In this project, I will be using a dataset from the Melbourne government website on cafes and restaurants with seating capacity as my primary source of data..</p>

 <h2>Data Source</h2>
 <p>I used the following data set as the basis for this project:</p>